Mike Woodson: Assistant coaching

 Prior to his six years as head coach of the Atlanta Hawks, Woodson was an assistant coach with Chris Ford's Milwaukee Bucks (1996–97 through 1998–99), Cleveland Cavaliers (1999–2000 through 2000–01), and Larry Brown's Philadelphia 76ers (2001–02 through 2002–03) and Detroit Pistons (2003–04).
-With the Pistons during the 2003–04 season, Woodson worked closely with head coach Larry Brown to help win an NBA Championship.
-Woodson was known for getting the most out of defensive players, allowing teams coached by him and Brown to limit opponents to just under 42% shooting.
+He won an NBA Championship with the Pistons during the 2003–04 season.

 After two stints as head coach, with the Hawks and Knicks, Woodson once again served as an assistant.
 On September 29, 2014, the Los Angeles Clippers officially announced that Woodson had been hired as an assistant coach under Doc Rivers and he would hold that position with the Clippers throughout the next four years, missing out on the playoffs in only his last season there.
 Woodson would later announce his resignation from the Clippers on May 15, 2018.
 On September 4, 2020, Woodson was hired as an assistant coach for the New York Knicks under head coach Tom Thibodeau, but he left that position to serve as head coach of the Indiana Hoosiers.